 Medical history will be taken at Screening (Visit 1) and updated at the Randomization Visit (Visit 2).
 A complete physical examination will be performed at Screening and the Final/Follow-up Visit (Visit 8).
-A complete physical examination will include the following: general appearance, skin, head, eyes, ears, nose, throat, neck (including thyroid), lymph nodes, chest, heart, abdomen, extremities, and nervous system (including assessment of tremor pre-albuterol use).
+A complete physical examination will include the following: general appearance, skin, head, eyes, ears, nose, throat, neck (including thyroid), lymph nodes, chest, heart, abdomen, extremities, and nervous system.
 Weight, assessed in ordinary indoor clothing with shoes off, and height (Screening) will be recorded at the specified visits.